Adaptations and adjustments

 Choosing your adaptation before you choose your car

-It is strongly recommended that you work out what type of adaptation you may need before you make your final choice of car, as not all adaptations are suitable for every type of car.
+We strongly recommend that you work out what type of adaptation you may need before you make your final choice of car, as not all adaptations are suitable for every type of car.
 Speak to your installer about which cars are most likely to work for you with your chosen adaptations.

 Find out more using our interactive tool

 - Choose between the three categories - driving, stowage and access, by selecting one of the buttons below